ekiro/haps/docs/index.rst

 - IoC container
 - No XML/JSON/YAML - pure python configuration
 - No dependencies
-- Based on Python 3.6+ annotation system
+- Based on the Python 3.6+ annotation system

 Installation
 ------------

-Install chaps by running:
+Install *chaps* by running:

 .. code::